 Need a list of great Christmas films to get you through the holidays?
 Check out Julia’s Top 15 Christmas Movie Picks.

 Want to know the best Christmas television specials to watch?
-Check out our list from last year here.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Check out our list from last year here.Pin this article to read later!
+And make sure to follow us on Pinterest.